jaherne/FoolFotoForensics/README.md

 Piltest.py performs a similar function, but without the fuzzing at the end.
 Its purpose is to analyze the already changed image, and show that ELA will no longer work.

-Next Steps:
-1. Refactor code with functions  (IN PROGRESS)
-2. Combine the two scripts into a single file
+To Do list:
+1. Integrate ImageChops
+2. Cleanup second ELA, currently just PoC in fuzzELA.py
+3. Implement new system for deciding what pixels are fuzzed
+4. Cleanup fuzzELA.py of testing code
+5. Add more flags per written plan
-3. Improve documentation
+6. Improve documentation
-4. Test lots and lots
+7. Test lots and lots

 Completed:
 ~~1.
 Build out script functionality (command arguments, etc)~~
 ~~2.
 Determine error levels of given image~~
 ~~3.
 Isolate areas with high error levels~~
 ~~4.
 Change brightness such that the error level is minimized~~
 ~~5.
 Save back to original image.~~
+~~6.
+Refactor code with functions~~
+~~7.
+Combine the two scripts into a single file~~